Rick Zbur announces filing of Stockman v. Trump, Sept. 5.

 California is home both to the nation’s largest population of LGBTQ people and to the largest number of service members.
 With his unnecessary and unjust ban, President Trump has attacked American heroes who simply want to serve their country.
 The ban would tear apart lives and livelihoods, cost tax payers hundreds of millions of dollars and deprive the military of loyal, talented service members – and it will not stand.

-NCLR, GLAD and Latham & Watkins represent four named and three unnamed plaintiffs, together with Equality California.
+NCLR, GLAD and Latham & Watkins, LLP represent four named and three unnamed plaintiffs, together with Equality California.

 Read Equality California’s declaration

 Aiden Stockman (lead plaintiff) is 20 years old and lives in Yucca Valley, California.
 He knew he was transgender from an early age and also knew he wanted to join the military and pursue a military career.
 Aiden researched and prepared to enlist in the Air Force, speaking to veteran friends and family about their experience, taking the Armed Services Vocational Aptitude Battery test and even undergoing chest surgery.
 His dream was shattered in August, 2017 when President Donald Trump reversed the Obama administration’s lift on transgender service members.
 The military service for which Aiden has long been preparing is no longer an option and he has few other career options.
 Aiden has experienced harassment and discrimination as a transgender man, and once has been made to feel like a second-class citizen.
 Aiden is suing the Trump administration for his right to serve his country and for a career he has sent his whole life preparing for.